laravel/docs/container.md

 <a name="contextual-binding"></a>
 ### Contextual Binding

 Sometimes you may have two classes that utilize the same interface, but you wish to inject different implementations into each class.
-For example, two may controllers may depend on different implementations of the `Illuminate\Contracts\Filesystem\Filesystem` [contract](/docs/{{version}}/contracts).
+For example, two controllers may depend on different implementations of the `Illuminate\Contracts\Filesystem\Filesystem` [contract](/docs/{{version}}/contracts).
 Laravel provides a simple, fluent interface for defining this behavior:

     use Illuminate\Support\Facades\Storage;
     use App\Http\Controllers\VideoController;